amirt01/MINIST-CPP-ML/README.md

-# MINIST-CPP-ML
+# MNIST-CPP-ML
-Application of KNN and KMean algorithm applied to the MINIST database of hand written digits.
+Application of KNN and KMean algorithm applied to the MNIST database of hand written digits.

 ## About the Data
 TL;DR: The MNIST database of handwritten digits has two sets of data: training and testing.
 Each database comes with a set of images and a set of labels.
 The training data set has 60,000 examples, and the test set has 10,000 examples.

-All information about the MINIST database can be found at this link: http://yann.lecun.com/exdb/mnist/
+All information about the MNIST database can be found at this link: http://yann.lecun.com/exdb/mnist/

 ### Important Details:
-The MINIST database is formatted such that each file has a header, and then is followed by their respective set of images stored in unsigned bytes.
+The MNIST database is formatted such that each file has a header, and then is followed by their respective set of images stored in unsigned bytes.
 In this project, I used this header to validate the file and then store all of the training data in an std::vector.
 I split up this vector into three separate std::vectors for training, testing, and validating my model.
 I did not use the test database for this project, but this can easily be added later.

 ## The Algorithms
 I implemented two algorithms for this project, K-Nearest Neighbors (KNN) and K-Means Clustering.
 For this project, each algorithm is represented by a class that both inherit from a common algorithm virtual base class to make my code cleaner and easier to read.